A Coastal Maine Road Trip

 Rockland is a cool, up and coming town in Northern Maine.
 It’s long been known as the lobster capital of the world but is making a second name for itself due to its incredible art scene.

 On our way from Portland to Rockland, we pit stopped through Freeport, a town made famous as the headquarters of L.L.
 Bean.
-Freeport is a shopping mecca – every great all American store has a presence in the outlets here: Patagonia, North Face, Ralph Lauren, Calvin Klein etc!Read more: What It’s Like Sailling on a Windjammer Cruise
+Freeport is a shopping mecca – every great all American store has a presence in the outlets here: Patagonia, North Face, Ralph Lauren, Calvin Klein etc!Read more: All About Our Windjammer Cruise

 Things to Do in Rockland

-- Visit the Farnsworth Art Museum, which specializes in American Art, & the Center for Maine Contemporary Art
+- Rockland has a well know art scene.
+Visit the Farnsworth Art Museum & the Center for Maine Contemporary Art

 - Explore Rockland Breakwater, a lighthouse nearly a mile into the sea with great views